 AIGA Design Archives.
 Inspiring Creativity : InSource.
 As in-house creative leaders, we’re charged with inspiring our teams to be and stay creative.
 This can be daunting when there are many revisions, only one client, only two fonts to choose from (y’know: Book and Italic, or if you are lucky one serif and one sans serif) and the color palette is limited to three choices.
 So with all of this potential monotony, how do we inspire our teams to find and maintain creativity?
 Through two simultaneous routes to creativity: good management and changing your routine.
-[This content is protected for registered InSource members only.
-Please log in, or register as a member.
+Good management means clarity and trust.
+In this category, here’s how to inspire creativity: 1.
+2. 3.

 Today we’ll look at 50 logos that are the result of going beyond the typical thought process and injecting a little wit and hidden symbolism into the design process.
 What Makes a Logo Clever?
 To explain what I mean by “clever” logo design, let’s take a look at a typical logo, (i.e. one that isn’t clever).
 The logo above is a nice piece of work.
 The colors are perfect, the lettering is masculine, the overall feel is athletic and the glossy effect works well.
+However, my favorite type of logo design is that which takes the assignment one step further.
+These types of logos make you smile at the brilliance of both the idea and the execution and have several layers of meaning that can hit you in waves.
+Visual Double Entendres Lion Bird Chad 2010.
+30 Portfolios to Inspire You.
 Portfolios can be designed in several forms, specially those related to design, photography and other creative professions.

 The most traditional ones show pro eminent typography to attract attention and explain what is that the client/user is reading/seeing.
 The most contemporary one can show huge background images with a couple icons to help you navigate, while others can show minimal and clean design with some links to take you where you want.
 One way or the other, portfolios are your way to present yourself and your work to your audience and clients, and they are always a good source of inspiration.